Lroes/ARc-Electric_Wiki/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-*
+* .
-*
+* .
-*This GitHub based project wiki was inspired by the [Basecamp Employee Handbook](https://github.com/basecamp/handbook/blob/master/README.md).*
+* This GitHub based project wiki was inspired by the [Basecamp Employee Handbook](https://github.com/basecamp/handbook/blob/master/README.md).*